Wendy Wood (psychologist): Background

-Habits
+Research on habits

 Wood's primary research focuses on the nature of habits and their influence on behavior.
 Habits are cognitive associations that people learn through repeated experience.
 Each time a behavior is repeated in the same context (location, time of day) for a reward (meeting a goal, feeling good), connections form in memory between the context and the rewarded response.
 After enough repetition, the habitual response is automatically activated in mind when people are in that context.
 Habits are thus mental shortcuts that reduce decision making and make it easy to repeat what we have done in the past.
 As Wood has shown, and other research has replicated many times, habits can be initiated independently of intentions and can occur with minimal conscious control.
 Wood's research has focused on how and why people fall back into old habits, how good habits help people meet their goals, how to change unwanted habits, habits of social media use, and how interaction habits lead to discrimination in social groups.
 A signature finding is that ~40% of people's everyday actions are performed in a habitual way.

 People are most likely to form habits when contexts promote easy repetition and when the behavior itself is rewarding.
 Ease of repetition depends on friction, or existing barriers to performing a behavior (e.g., time, travel distance, effort).
 Illustrating how even subtle friction influences behavior, people were less likely to take an elevator and more likely to use the stairs in classic research that slowed the closing of an elevator door by 16 seconds.
 Rewards for a behavior can be intrinsic or extrinsic, but importantly should be experienced during performance.
 Thus, listening to podcasts while exercising is a reward that helps to build an exercise habit.
 Rewards activate the release of dopamine in the brain, which help to forge habit memory traces.

 Habit performance thus depends on context cues.
 When people experience changes in everyday contexts, such as when they move house or start a new job, then their old behaviors are no longer automatically cued.
 Context changes thus disrupt automatic repetition and encourage people to make decisions.
 Unless they have strong intentions to continue the behavior, they are unlikely to do so in the new context.

-People use social media repeatedly and receive rewards from others' likes, loves, shares, and follows.
-Thus, social media is a prime context of habit formation, with frequent users automatically opening apps, scrolling, posting, sharing, and reacting.
-Given that interesting information is rewarded on social media, users learn to automatically share all kinds of attention-getting information, even falsehoods.
-Ceylan et al. (2023) estimate that the 15% most habitual users share 35–40% of online misinformation.
-Misinformation is thus a consequence of the design and reward structure of social media sites.
-If other users also rewarded accurate information (e.g., a truth button as well as like/love buttons), then people would learn to share more truthful information.
-Thus, changing performance contexts and rewards are fundamental to changing habits.